Create a tabular model project

 When you create a model project, certain model properties are set automatically according to the Data Modeling settings that can be specified in the Tools menu > Options dialog box.
 Data Backup, Workspace Retention, and Workspace Server properties specify how and where the workspace database (your model authoring database) is backed up, retained in-memory, and built.
 You can change these settings later if necessary, but for now, leave these properties as they are.

 In Solution Explorer, right-click AW Internet Sales (project), and then click Properties.
 The AW Internet Sales Property Pages dialog box appears.
 You set some of these properties later when you deploy your model.

-When you installed SSDT, several new menu items were added to the Visual Studio environment.
+When you installed Analysis Services projects or SSDT, several new menu items were added to the Visual Studio environment.
 Click the Model menu.
 From here, you can import data, refresh workspace data, browse your model in Excel, create perspectives and roles, select the model view, and set calculation options.
 Click the Table menu.
 From here, you can create and manage relationships, specify date table settings, create partitions, and edit table properties.
 If you click the Column menu, you can add and delete columns in a table, freeze columns, and specify sort order.
-SSDT also adds some buttons to the bar.
+Visual Studio also adds some buttons to the bar.
 Most useful is the AutoSum feature to create a standard aggregation measure for a selected column.
 Other toolbar buttons provide quick access to frequently used features and commands.